totten/bknix/README.md

 ## Tips

-* If you don't already have `git`, patch `default.nix` and add it to the list of `buildInputs`.
+* If you don't already have `git` on your system, patch `default.nix` and add it to the list of `buildInputs`.
+  However, if you already have it, then leave the default.
+(This would prevent potential concerns about different programs managing the same `.git` folders.)
-* If you're doing development on the initialization, use `bknix purge` to produce a clean folder (without any data or config).
+* If you're doing development on the bknix initialization process, use `bknix purge` to produce a clean folder (without any data or config).
 * If you want to customize some of the `amp` policies, then:

 ```bash